larsthorup/react-native-ble-plx-mock-recorder/README.md

 ## Limitations

-Currently a large part of the central API of `react-native-ble-plx` is implemented, but several methods, that have not yet been needed, are missing.
+Currently a large part of the central API of `react-native-ble-plx` is implemented, but several methods which have not been needed yet, are missing.
 They should be easy to add.
 Feel free to submit a Pull Request!

 ## Contributing